Hot Water Beach Facts

 The hot water rarely does more than slightly bubble above the surface on its own.

-However, digging even slightly into the sand of Hot Water Beach will cause the cavity to be filled with hot water.
+However, digging even slightly into the sand of the beach will cause the cavity to be filled with hot water.

 The heated water filters up from two small fissures situated quite close to each other.
 The water from the hot spring sometimes reaches temperatures of as much as 147 F (64 C).